torrid/pyku/README.md

-This source installs and configures a (local) kubernetes cluster from scratch, and deploys a Python/Flask workload onto n nodes, providing a way to create and measure CPU load on them.
+This source installs and configures a (local) kubernetes cluster from scratch, and deploys a Python/Flask workload onto *n* nodes, providing a way to create and measure CPU load on them.

-The purpose of this rather academic project is to get into K8s and to learn how to communicate with the nodes.
+The purpose of this rather academic project is to get into K8s and to learn how to communicate with the Pods/Deployment.

 Since I had to start somewhere, I assume a regular Linux user with sudo/root access, and the group names "kube" and "docker" for the respective services.

-*Works on my machine™.* (Arch Linux t3.small EC2 instance)
+### Notes
+I got stuck in the Routing and Proxying realm of K8s, so the Loadbalancer Deployment doesn't work yet and the fun part begins only there: Do statistics over different scenarios and – ultimately – provide fancy graphics!

+Usually one would use the "stress" cmdline tool for this kind of scenario, but I resorted to some simple Float arithmetics for now.

+I also had to considerably upgrade my "machine" on AWS:
+Kubernetes, even Minikube just doesn't want to run on 1 CPU core, with never-enough RAM.
+On the bright side, vertically scaling an EC2 instance is *really* easy.

 ### Install docker, dockerd, kubernetes, pip, the stress cmdline tool
 ```bash